Restoration of temporary resident status

 Leaving Canada

-During the processing of a restoration application, should an officer determine that the foreign national has left Canada, the officer shall refuse the application restoration as the foreign national is no longer eligible.
+During the processing of a restoration application, should an officer determine that the foreign national has left Canada, the officer shall refuse the application for restoration as the foreign national is no longer eligible.
 In this situation, processing fees are not refunded.

 Possible restoration scenarios